-Oprah’s Favorite Things are fine—But here’s what you should buy instead
+We tested Oprah's Favorite Things of 2017—here's what you shouldn't buy

 Oprah’s recommendation: BeatsX Wireless In-Ear Headphones, $100

 Sorry Oprah, but we like these 1More headphones better than BeatsX!
-When we tested the best headphones on the market, we found that 9.4 1More E1001 Triple Driver In-Ear Headphones competes with headphones that cost up to 10x as much.
+When we tested the best headphones on the market, we found that the 1More E1001 Triple Driver In-Ear Headphones can compete with headphones that cost up to 10x as much.
 They're the best sub-$100 in-ears we've tested to date.
 They're stylish, sound great, and they complement every genre of music from hip-hop, to classical to blues.

 Ninja Intelli-Sense Kitchen System